 To avoid offending anyone, make sure to only use your right hand when shaking hands, eating with hands, or giving/accepting gifts—sorry lefties—and don’t touch anyone on their head.

 People who have heard of Bhutan often think of its Gross National Happiness index.
-Many people associate this with the idea that Bhutan is an incredibly happy country, or that the government somehow forces people to be happy.
+Many people associate this with the idea that the country is an incredibly happy one, or that the government somehow forces people to be happy.

 This is a misconception.
 Surveys suggest that Bhutanese people aren’t significantly happier than other people.